User Guide

 This behavior is determined by the SAFE_CONFIG_REBOOT parameter.

 Immediately transitioning can be jarring for ongoing Atari ST applications.
 Especially for applications or drivers overseeing other storage devices, this abrupt switch can lead to compatibility concerns.
-As a preventive measure, the SidecarT board can be set to defer this transition until the subsequent power cycle.
+As a preventive measure, the Multi-device can be set to defer this transition until the subsequent power cycle.

 By default, SAFE_CONFIG_REBOOT is set to true.
 This means the SidecarT will hold off until the next power cycle before transitioning to Configurator mode.
 Altering this behavior involves tweaking the SAFE_CONFIG_REBOOT parameter.
 Further insights can be found in the Configuration Parameters section.